Gluten Free Living – 2014

 - Top with additional cheese, sour cream, and green onions.

-You can easily amp up the flavors of White Chicken Chili by adding more cumin, cayenne pepper or diced green chilies.
-Since we were serving this to kids, I toned down the flavors in my batch.
+You can easily amp up the flavors of White Chicken Chili by adding more cumin, cayenne pepper or diced green chilies, but I find it just perfect the way it is. 🙂

 White Chicken Chili is a great main course for cool, fall or winter days.